-The dividing line between felony and misdemeanors related to California domestic violence-related offenses is important because obviously, nobody wants to get hit with a felony.
-After all, if you get charged with a felony in a domestic violence case, you're looking at prison time, loss of weapons, loss of the ability to vote.
+The dividing line between felonies and misdemeanors related to California domestic violence-related offenses is important because nobody wants to get hit with a felony.
+After all, if you get charged with a felony in a domestic violence case, you're looking at prison time, loss of weapons, and the ability to vote.

 There are all sorts of nasty things that flow from a felony.
 Plus, when somebody runs your criminal record, they'll see that you have a felony on your record.
 That's a bad stigma that comes along with these sorts of offenses.

-So, what people usually ask me is, how do we know whether it will be charged as a felony or a misdemeanor.
-Usually, in domestic violence cases, people are being booked with like a $50,000.00 bail, so they think that they're going to be charged with a felony when a lot of times they probably won't be charged with a felony.
+So, people usually ask me how we know whether it will be charged as a felony or a misdemeanor.
+Usually, in domestic violence cases, people are being booked with like a $50,000.00 bail, so they think that they're going to be charged with a felony when a lot of times, they probably won't be charged with a felony.
 About 90% of arrests in Los Angeles County for domestic violence cases do not result in felony filings.

 So, the question becomes, what does trigger a felony filing?
 One example of felony filings is if you have a prior domestic violence case and now pick up a new one.
 Domestic Violence Penal Code Section 273.5 is a wobbler, meaning it could be filed as a felony or misdemeanor.

 It will be at the prosecutor's discretion whether they want to file it as a felony.
 If you've got another domestic violence case and now you've picked up a new one, especially if it involved the same victim, there's a high probability it will be charged as a felony.
 It doesn't have to be, but there's a high probability it will.

 Another example of when you can expect a felony charge filed against you is when the victim has a severe injury, even significant bodily injury, or some mayhem where they've disfigurement.
 The prosecutor could allege a great bodily injury in a domestic violence case.